hwsamuel/Grebe/README.md

+## Grebe Social Data Aggregator

+Grebe aggregates geo-fenced Canadian Twitter data for research in sociology and public health.
+View our [demo] about how the data collected by Grebe can be analyzed and visualized in various ways.
+This project is supported by the [Alberta Machine Intelligence Institute (Amii)](http://amii.ca).

-# Get the Web App Running
+## Get the Web App Running

 1. Install [Python](https://www.python.org/downloads)
 2. Install [Flask](http://flask.pocoo.org/) by using `pip install flask`